gideonoludeyi/sklearn-introduction/docs/estimators.md

 I would encourage you to take a look at the [`Scikit-learn`](https://scikit-learn.org/stable/) documentation to get familiar with several models and functions the package provides.

-In the next tutorial, we will be taking a look at `Transformers` and how they are used for preprocessing data before training.
+In the next tutorial, we will be taking a look at `Transformers` and how to use them for data preprocessing.

 ---
 | [Prev - Inheritance (OOP)](./inheritance.md) | [Next - Transformers](./transformers.md) |